Proud Mary: The Best of Ike & Tina Turner

 Proud Mary: The Best of Ike & Tina Turner is a compilation album released as part of EMI's Legends Of Rock N' Roll Series in 1991.
 In 2003, Rolling Stone magazine ranked the album number 212 on their list of the 500 greatest albums of all time (number 214 on 2012 revised list, and number 392 in the 2020 edition).

 Content

 Proud Mary: The Best of Ike & Tina Turner features some of Ike & Tina's greatest hits from their formation in 1960 until their separation in 1976.
 The tracks were previously released on Sue Records, Minit Records, Liberty Records, and United Artists Records.
-Due to license issues, the version of "River Deep, Mountain High" on the album is not the original wall of sound production by Phil Spector, it's the re-recording produced by Ike Turner from the album Nutbush City Limits.
+Due to license issues, the version of "River Deep, Mountain High" on the album is not the original wall of sound production by Phil Spector, but has no further details on the date of recording.
 Included are two additional and hidden tracks, which are radio promotions for the album Come Together.